 The local equivalent to the “911” emergency line in Brazil is divided between three services:

-Victims of Domestic Violence or Sexual Assault: Contact the Embassy for assistance after contacting local autorities.
+Victims of Domestic Violence or Sexual Assault: Contact the nearest Embassy or Consulate for assistance after contacting local authorities.

 For further information: